fraserreed/feature-flag/README.md

 In the require section, add the following dependency:
 ```
-"fraserreed/feature-flag": "~0.1"
+"fraserreed/feature-flag": "~0.2"
 ```

 ## Usage

+Any of these approaches can be extended and put in a view helper in most frameworks.

+### Static Configuration

-Currently this library only support static, array based feature flags, ideally used in multi-environment deploys.
+For static, array based feature flags, ideally used in multi-environment deploys.

 First create the static filter: